NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 For a given mode of the ring resonator, it is often useful to know how sensitive the resonant frequency $\omega$ is to small changes in the ring radius $r$ by computing its derivative $\partial\omega/\partial r$.
 The gradient is also a useful quantity for shape optimization because it can be paired with fast iterative methods such as [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) to find local optima.
 The "brute-force" approach for computing the gradient is via a finite-difference approximation requiring *two* simulations of the (1) unperturbed [$\omega(r)$] and (2) perturbed [$\omega(r+\Delta r)$] structures.
 Since each simulation is potentially costly, an alternative approach based on semi analytics is to use [perturbation theory](https://en.wikipedia.org/wiki/Perturbation_theory) to obtain the gradient from the fields of the unperturbed structure.
 This involves a single simulation and is often more computationally efficient than the brute-force approach although some care is required to set up the calculation properly.
 (More generally, [adjoint methods](https://math.mit.edu/~stevenj/18.336/adjoint.pdf) can be used to compute any number of derivatives with a single additional simulation.)

-[Pertubation theory for Maxwell equations involving high index-contrast dielectric interfaces](http://math.mit.edu/~stevenj/papers/KottkeFa08.pdf) is reviewed in the chapter 2 [Photonics Crystals: Molding the Flow of Light, 2nd Edition (2008)](http://ab-initio.mit.edu/book/).
+[Pertubation theory for Maxwell equations involving high index-contrast dielectric interfaces](http://math.mit.edu/~stevenj/papers/KottkeFa08.pdf) is reviewed in Chapter 2 of [Photonics Crystals: Molding the Flow of Light, 2nd Edition (2008)](http://ab-initio.mit.edu/book/).
 The formula (equation 30 on p.19) for the frequency shift $\Delta \omega$ resulting from the displacement of a block of $\varepsilon_1$-material towards $\varepsilon_2$-material by a distance $\Delta h$ (perpendicular to the boundary) is:

 <center>